-Local Land Services have asked the Natural Resources Commission (the Commission) through a Terms of Reference to help develop a way forward for performance evaluation and reporting that can best support their service delivery model.
-They have asked the approach to be practical and cost-effective, while incorporating innovative thinking and practices.
+Local Land Services asked the Commission to help develop a way forward for performance evaluation and reporting that can best support its service delivery model.

 The Commission reviewed the state-wide monitoring, evaluation and reporting (MER) arrangements in NSW, and made recommendations to better focus the available resources and improve the value of MER for decision makers.